acorn-io/runtime/docs/docs/100-reference/06-compute-resources.md

 specific                128Mi,512Mi,1Gi   128Mi            Specific ComputeClass
 ```

 Breaking this down, `MEMORY_DEFAULT` tells us what memory we will get if we don't specify any. `MEMORY_RANGE` tells us what memory values are available to use.
 If it is a range, specified with a `-` then you can use any value in that range.
-If it has specific values, denoted by commands, then you can only use those values.

-Specify workloads classes can be done in the Acornfile (using the `class` property for containers) or at runtime (using the `--compute-class` flag).
+If it has specific values, denoted by a comma seperated list, then you can only use those values.
+Specifying workload classes can be done in the Acornfile (using the `class` property for containers) or at runtime (using the `--compute-class` flag).

 If you do not specify a compute class, the default compute class for the project will be used.
 If there is no default for the project, the default for the cluster will be used.
 Finally, if there is no cluster default then no compute class will be used.
 Depending on the compute class that is used, the memory that you specify may be in contention with its requirements.
-Should they happen Acorn will provide a descriptive error message to ammend any issues.
+Should that happen Acorn will provide a descriptive error message to ammend any issues.

 :::note
 Looking to manage a compute class?
 This should only be done if you are (or are in communication with) an administrator of Acorn.
-You can read more information about managing workload classes [here](./02-admin/03-computeclasses.md)
+You can read more information about managing workload classes [here](02-admin/03-computeclasses.md)
 :::